St. Ladislaus Roman Catholic Church (Chicago): Architecture

 The church was designed by the firm of Leo Strelka who designed Providence of God in Pilsen and St. Bronislava on Chicago's Southeast Side The church, not completed until 1955 is a simplified Romanesque brick building, notable for its traditional design at a time when Modernism dominated sacred architecture.
 The church's interior decoration is austere in comparison with the rich ornament of Chicago's more well-known Polish Cathedrals.
 The church has a barrel-vault ceiling, marble pulpit, baptismal font, altars and statues, as well as a pipe organ once used at St. Helen Parish.
 The communion rail is also constructed of marble with gates cast in bronze.
-There are two side altars, one dedicated to St. Joseph, and the other to the Immaculate Conception of the Virgin Mary as well as shrines to the Sacred Heart and to Our Lady of Sorrows.
+There are two side altars, one dedicated to Saint Joseph, and the other to the Immaculate Conception of the Virgin Mary as well as shrines to the Sacred Heart and to Our Lady of Sorrows.
 The rose window is considered the church's finest treasure and washes the interior of the church in a sea of light along with a series of 14 large and 14 smaller stained glass windows flanking the nave.
-The front's façade is dominated by a central niche with a sculpture of St. Ladislaus looming over the building's main entrance, while a bas-relief representation of the Lamb of God rests above the main doorway.
+The front's façade is dominated by a central niche with a sculpture of Saint Ladislaus looming over the building's main entrance, while a bas-relief representation of the Lamb of God rests above the main doorway.

 The new millennium was an occasion for the church to initiate a campaign to conduct needed renovation to the church, including repairing the campanile, repaving the parking lot and make other improvements.